Hack The Box - Inject

 To get a root shell, all I needed to do was write a custom playbook that contained a reverse shell command.

-I started a netcat listener:
+I started a Netcat listener:

 netcat